FailAcademy/learning/adp-pt/_slides/month-09/02-intro-to-react-native-II.md

 # Project Folder

 We won't want to depend on `index.js` exclusively as our app grows.
-Let's add a directory to house all of our RN code called `app`:
+Let's add a directory to house all of our RN code called `js`:

 ```bash
 |-- __tests__